anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 Your collection's Vars panel should look like this when you are done:
 ![A screenshot of the properly formatted Collection Variables panel](../assets/images/blog/build-a-spotify-widget-pt-2/spotify-widget-collection-vars-panel.png)

+An important thing to note is the value of the `scopes` variable.
+The `scopes` variable [determines what resources we can access](https://developer.spotify.com/documentation/web-api/concepts/scopes) from the Spotify API, and is encoded into the authorization tokens we get from the Spotify auth server.
+If you try to access resources that do not fall under the scope we set in our `scopes` variable, we must add the appropriate scope to this variable.
+The `user-top-read` scope will allow us to request data about a user's top artists.

 > AI told me that the name of the UI element commonly represented by 3 dots (...) can be referred to as a meatball menu.
 Whether that's true or not, I really like that name for it so that's what I'm going to call it from now on.

 ## Create an Authorization Request in Bruno